nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 ID representations of nodes.
 In NEST 3, when you create a population with ``nest.Create()``, a GIDCollection is returned.
-And when you connect two populations, you provide ``nest.Connect()`` with two populations in form of GIDCollections.
+And when you connect two populations, you provide ``nest.Connect()`` with two populations in the form of GIDCollections.

 A GIDCollection is created by